| |

 More travel

-Imagine a world where airfare and accommodation expenses no longer stop you from exploring new horizons because you only pay taxes on the flights and lodging, or lodging is entirely “free”.
+For example, Imagine airfare and accommodation expenses no longer stopping you from exploring new destinations because you only pay a portion of the total, or only the taxes on flights and lodging, or lodging is entirely “free”.
 Travel hacking opens up so many possibilities for budget-conscious travelers.

 A fancier travel experience